OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

 ## Implementing the process

-Anyone who has worked for a large development shop knows there are multiple projects being juggled.
+Anyone who has worked for a large development shop knows there are always multiple projects being juggled.
 During our kick-off meeting, we didn’t know the web admins were looking at deployment servers at the same time.
 They were focused on Release Management.
 This was old school Release Management before VSTS/VSO/Azure DevOps moved it into release pipelines.
 It was right after Microsoft purchased InRelease and re-skinned it to match Visual Studio.

 It didn’t make sense to pilot multiple deployment servers.
-We were asked to pause our implementation so we could land on the deployment server to pilot.
+We were asked to pause our implementation so we could land on the same deployment server to pilot.
 After a few weeks, Octopus Deploy was chosen because it uses the same process across all environments.
-The web admins were part of too many deployments that failed because something in the process wasn’t tested in `development` or `test` or `staging`.
+The web admins were part of too many deployments that failed because something in the process wasn’t tested in `development`, `test`, or `staging`.

 After we landed on the deployment server to pilot, it was off to the races.
 The agreed-upon process was put into place, but we did run into a couple of hiccups we didn’t anticipate in the kick-off meeting.